 Since 2006, all German Laender have gradually introduced their own prison acts.
 These regulate "the execution of custodial sentences in correctional institutions and measures of rehabilitation and prevention involving imprisonment" (Sec.
 1 StVollzG).
 Since the reform of the federal system which was passed by the German Bundestag on 30 June 2006 and came into force on 1 September 2006, legislative power has been devolved from the Federal Government to the Laender.
-The StVollzG has been gradually been replaced in part by the respective prison acts and administrative regulations in the Länder (Sec.
+The StVollzG has gradually been replaced in parts by the respective Laender prison acts and administrative regulations (Sec.
 125a German Constitution (Grundgesetz, GG)).
 As described above, the StVollzG continues to apply for special types of imprisonment.
 All German Laender now have their own prison acts.
 The Laender laws are, however, largely based on the national StVollzG and mostly differ only in terms of individual details.
-For example, the type and scope of the provision of services in the area of healthcare in the Laender are based on the German Code of Social Law, Volume 5, (Sozialgesetzbuch V, SGB V).
+For example, the type and scope of the provision of services in the area of health care in the Laender are based on the German Code of Social Law, Volume 5, (Sozialgesetzbuch V, SGB V).
+Additional information on the legal basis and on implementation can also be found in the 2018 Legal Framework workbook under "1.2 Implementation of legislative framework" (Sipp et al., 2018).

-Healthcare for inmates is governed by a different section depending on the Land prison act.
+Health care for inmates is governed by a different section depending on the Land prison act.
 This is described below using the example of the Bavarian StVollzG.
 As a general rule, there is an obligation to care for the physical and mental health of prisoners (Sec.
 58 Bavarian Prison Act, BayStVollzG).
 In addition to this, prisoners have a "right to medical treatment, where it is necessary to diagnose or cure a disease, prevent it from deteriorating or alleviate its symptoms".
 This means, amongst other things, treatment by a doctor and the supply of pharmaceuticals, dressings, medicines and medical aids (Sec.
 60 BayStVollzG).
 The provisions of SGB V apply in respect of the type and scope of services (Sec.
 61 BayStVollzG).
 There are no special remarks in the individual prison acts regarding drugs, substitution or addiction.
 Inmates' medical care is paid for by the ministries of justice of the Laender.
-In the case of work related accidents, the statutory health insurance providers or the respective Land accident insurance scheme assumes the costs (Bundesministerium der Justiz, 2009).
+In the case of work related accidents, the statutory health insurance provider or the respective Land accident insurance scheme assumes the costs (Bundesministerium der Justiz, 2009).

-Although the Laender laws scarcely differ from the StVollzG or from each other, there are nevertheless subtle differences.
-The Hessian prison law stipulates a right on the part of inmates to psychological or psychotherapeutic treatment or care (Sec.
+Although the Laender laws differ from the StVollzG or from each other, there are nevertheless subtle differences.
+The Hessian Prison Act stipulates a right on the part of inmates to psychological or psychotherapeutic treatment or care (Sec.
 26 (2) Hessian Prison Act, Hessisches Strafvollzugsgesetz, HStVollzG).
-In addition, in Lower Saxony, Berlin, Hesse and Baden-Württemberg preventive measures are explicitly mentioned.
-In Lower Saxony, the right of prisoners to vaccinations (Sec.
-57 (1) Lower Saxony Prison Act, Niedersächsisches Justizvollzugsgesetz, NJVollzG) is codified in law.
+In addition, in Lower Saxony, Berlin, Hesse and Baden-Württemberg, preventive measures are explicitly mentioned.
+In Lower Saxony, prisoners' right to vaccinations is codified in law (Sec.
+57 (1) Lower Saxony Prison Act, Niedersächsisches Justizvollzugsgesetz, NJVollzG).
 In Hesse and Baden-Württemberg, the need to educate inmates about a healthy lifestyle is also set down in law (Sec.
 23 (1) HStVollzG and Sec.
-32 (1) Prison Code for Baden-Württemberg, JVollzGB).
-The prison acts of Hesse and Baden-Württemberg state in addition that it is possible to use controls to combat abuse of addictive substances (Sec.
+32 (1) Prison Code for Baden-Württemberg, JVollzGB IV).
+The prison acts of Hesse and Baden-Wuerttemberg state in addition that it is possible to use checks to combat abuse of addictive substances (Sec.
 4 HStVollzG and Sec.
-64 JVollzGB).
+64 JVollzGB III).